Skip to main content

 Why NeatContext

-A general-purpose LLM answers from general knowledge.
+A general-purpose AI answers from general knowledge.
 That is rarely enough for real operational work, where the right answer depends on your team's context: what you own, which runbooks apply, and which actions are dangerous in your environment.

 • Domain profiles — a Markdown description of a team or domain: what it owns, how it investigates, and its guardrails.